-Italian orange cookies are the perfect companion to a cup of tea or your favorite coffee.
-Slightly crispy on the outside and light and airy on the inside, they remind me of orange flavored lady fingers.
-These cookies are also simple to make just like Nonna’s Pineapple cookies, Anginetti and Sicilian Almond Paste Cookies.
+Orange cookies are the perfect companion to a cup of tea or your favorite coffee.
+Slightly crispy on the outside and light and airy on the inside, these refreshing cookies remind me of orange flavored lady fingers.

 Great for breakfast or any time of the day

 This recipe comes straight from my mother’s kitchen.
-Nonna’s biscotti all’arancia are everyone’s favorite breakfast cookie.
-Our family is scattered all over the east coast and when they come to visit Mom always makes sure she has a batch of these cookies on hand.
+Nonna’s “biscotti all’arancia”, or orange cookies, are a family favorite.
+Our family is scattered all over the east coast and when they come to visit, Mom always makes sure she has a batch of these citrusy cookies on hand.
 We have some fussy cookie eaters in the family and this recipe seems to please everyone.
 My brother doesn’t like frosting on his cookies, the kids want something sweet, and my son doesn’t like chocolate.
 But everyone loves Nonna’s orange cookies.

 Nonna’s simple orange cookies are just that…simple!

-- Using an electric mixer.
-Combine the sugar and Crisco and mix on medium speed for 2-3 minutes.
+- Using an electric hand mixer or a stand mixer.
+Combine the sugar and Crisco in a large bowl and mix on medium speed for 2-3 minutes.

 - Add the eggs, one at a time and beat until the eggs are fully incorporated.